CameronBrooks11/PC104-Standard-KiCAD/README.md

 # Payload-PC104 #

-This repository contains schematics and footprints of the PC104 standard for CubeSats' payloads.
+This repository contains schematics and footprints of the PC/104 standard.
 These designs are compatible with Eagle and KiCad PCB design software.
 The footprints have also a suggested PCB boundary that facilitates the cable management of the CubeSat.

+Derived from, although not affiliated with, [pc104.org](https://pc104.org/)

 # KiCAD #